 Like FedEx, UPS automatically covers the first $100 of declared value for all its shipments.
 It also stresses that this declared value coverage isn’t technically insurance.
 If you need more liability coverage, it can be purchased via UPS’s third-party insurer.

-Shown below, UPS charges the same $3.45 base fee for coverage on shipments valued above $100, with incremental increase of $1.15 per $100 of liability coverage.
+As shown below, UPS charges the same $3.45 base fee for coverage on shipments valued above $100, with an incremental increase of $1.15 per $100 of liability coverage.

 Maximum declared value coverage for UPS varies by service but includes more restrictions than FedEx.
 These restrictions are independent of any restrictions from UPS’s insurance provider.

 - Packages shipped from a UPS Store with a UPS account number: $50,000 per shipment